neykovsimeon/psu01_spiDAC_spiADC/README.md

 2. Use of Microchip's 12bit spi DAC MCP4921 as a set output voltage command interface for the unit

-3. Use of Microchip's 12bit spi ADC MCP3208 as for output (m)Voltmener and  (m)Ampermeter)
+3. Use of Microchip's 12bit spi ADC MCP3208 as for output Voltmener and  Ampermeter

 4. Dedicated and re-usable menu structure, easy to handle:
  - menu item selector